SMRazaRizvi96/MixedReality-based-drone-controller/README.md

 • Clone the [ArUco ROS](https://github.com/pal-robotics/aruco_ros) package inside the src folder of your ROS Workspace

-• Clone the project’s repository inside the src folder of your ROS Workspace, and delete the MR-Controller-Hololens folder
+• Clone the project’s repository inside the src folder of your ROS Workspace, and delete the MR-Based-Drone-Controller folder

 • Build the ROS Workspace using the ’catkin_make’ command